Mortgage rates near record lows; housing market not responding

 Housing market predictions 2010

-With mortgage rates at near record lows, the number of customers applying for a mortgage to purchase a property fell to the lowest level in 13 years last week and was down 35 percent from a month ago, according to the Mortgage Bankers Association.
+With mortgage rates at near record lows, the number of customers requesting a mortgage to purchase a property fell to the lowest level in 13 years last week and was down 35 percent from a month ago, according to the Mortgage Bankers Association.
 MarketWatch reports that any housing market recovery will likely continue to be slowed by additional homes on the market from “shadow inventory” and “sidelined sellers.”
 Shadow inventory is foreclosed homes banks are holding that haven’t hit the market yet.
 There are also severely delinquent homeowners who haven’t entered foreclosure yet.
 Analysts expect foreclosures to peak later this year or next at about 2 million.

 Housing market recovery on hold